Cerioporus squamosus: Distribution and habitat

-Edibility and uses
+Uses

-Edible when young.
-They can become infested with maggots and become firm, rubbery and inedible as they mature.
+The species is edible when young and cooked.
+Specimens can become infested with maggots and become firm, rubbery and inedible as they mature.
 Cookbooks dealing with preparation generally recommend gathering these while young, slicing them into small pieces and cooking them over a low heat.

 Some people value the thick, stiff paper that can be made from this and many other mushrooms of the genus Cerioporus.
-The mushroom's smell resembles watermelon rind.
-Polyporus squamosus has a mild nutty flavour.